photo courtesy: Mara Zanette

 Capacity building describes processes and activities that maximize individual and community potential.
 A comprehensive approach to capacity building nurtures excellence and expansion in all areas of human and community development: physical, psychological, social, cultural, environmental and economic.
 In this way, capacity building helps strengthen the ability of individuals, organizations and sectors in order to develop creative solutions that address community issues.

 What is this issue about?

-Why is citizen engagement important for health and well-being?
+Why is community capacity building important for health and well-being?

-Why does citizen engagement matter for local governments?
+Why does community capacity building matter for local governments?

 Because capacity building is an ongoing process, local governments can play an important role in supporting efforts to build community knowledge, expand community assets and promote community collaboration.
 A commitment to capacity building means developing systems and processes that ensure there is ongoing engagement and collaboration with organizations in the community to develop solutions to community problems.